 See below

 Homage to the Poet Léon-Gontran Damas, 1978–1981.
 Steel in 5 parts.
 Dimensions variable.
-Courtesy Alexander Gray Associates, New York; Stephen Friedman Gallery, London; Galerie Buchholz, Berlin © 2025 Melvin Edwards / Artists Rights Society (ARS), New York
+Courtesy Alexander Gray Associates, New York; Stephen Friedman Gallery, London; Galerie Buchholz, Berlin. © Melvin Edwards / ADAGP, Paris, 2025

 MELVIN EDWARDS

-Melvin Edwards is best known for his large-scale abstract sculptures, his site-specific barbed-wire installations, the incorporation and depiction of chains, and the Lynch Fragments – a series made up of wall-mounted assemblages of welded industrial objects and materials that he has been developing since 1963.
+Melvin Edwards is best known for his large-scale abstract sculptures, his site-specific barbed-wire installations, the incorporation and his depiction of chains, and his Lynch Fragments, a series of wall-mounted assemblages of welded industrial objects and materials he began in 1963.
+As his practice developed during the Civil Rights Movement, Edwards’ use of these materials questions an American cultural memory and socioeconomic history.

-Set against the backdrop of the Civil Rights Movement, which marked the beginnings of his artistic research, Edwards uses these semantically charged materials to explore the memorial and socio-economic histories of post-slavery America.
-His sculptures are often intimate tributes and monuments, serving as portals that connect the past and present of Black Atlantic geographies.
-They embody a practice that plays with the polysemy of concepts and materials, drawing on and experimenting with linguistics, architecture, kinetics and an anthropological reflection on ironwork that repositions Africa as the universal birthplace of its development.
-Deeply infused with poetry and jazz music, Edwards’ work reflects his relationships with poets such as Léon-Gontran Damas, whom he met in 1969 in New York; Edouard Glissant, whom he met in Paris in the early 1980s; and Jayne Cortez, with whom he collaborated for many years on the illustrations for her books.
-The collaborative dimension of Edwards’ printed works is also highlighted in the exhibition, notably through the story of his involvement in founding a printmaking studio in Dakar in the late 1990s.
+Deeply infused with poetry and jazz music, Melvin Edwards’ work reflects his relationships with poets such as Léon-Gontran Damas, whom he met in 1969 in New York; Edouard Glissant, whom he met in Paris in the early 1980s; and Jayne Cortez, with whom he collaborated for many years on the illustrations for her books.
+The collaborative dimension of Melvin Edwards’ printed works is highlighted in the exhibition, as is the story of his involvement in the creation of a printmaking workshop in Dakar in the late 1990s.

 This exhibition is organized in collaboration with the Fridericianum museum in Kassel (Germany) and the Kunsthalle Bern (Switzerland).